StephanPF/FinTracker/doc/BUILD_NEW_FEATURE_GUIDE.md

 - [ ] All database changes persist to file storage
 - [ ] Timezone handling is implemented safely
 - [ ] Comprehensive tests are written and passing
+- [ ] **⚠️ CRITICAL: Tests are integrated into Test Dashboard and visible**
+- [ ] Tests can be run individually and as groups
+- [ ] Test results display correctly in Test Dashboard
 - [ ] Component is responsive and accessible
 - [ ] Internationalization support is complete
 - [ ] Error handling is implemented